 Final word on retirement tax planning

-The order in which it is most advantageous for you to tap retirement assets will depend on your tax and income situation each year.
+The best withdrawal order depends on your tax and income situation each year.
 As a general rule of thumb, retirees currently in a lower marginal tax bracket may want to draw down tax-deferred accounts first.
-Those still working or in higher tax brackets could benefit from withdrawing funds from tax-free or taxable accounts.
+Those still working or in higher tax brackets could benefit from taking funds from tax-free or taxable accounts.
 If passing along a legacy to heirs is a primary goal, using taxable assets last may be a good strategy.

 When developing a tax planning strategy, it’s best to stay focused on the big picture.
 While reducing taxable income is an important part to your wealth strategy, don’t let the tail wag the dog.
 In other words, make sure taxes are part of your plan – not driving it.
 Instead of spending time speculating what tax rates will become, develop your retirement plan around your income and legacy goals.